TheUntraceable/claude-code-otel/README.md

 To make this persistent, add the exports to your shell profile (`~/.bashrc`, `~/.zshrc`, or a per-project `.envrc`).
 On Windows PowerShell use `$env:NAME = "value"`.

-If you already run an OTEL collector, forward logs/metrics to one of the Convex routes above with the same `Authorization` header.
+If you already run an OTEL collector, forward logs/metrics to one of the Convex routes above with the same `OTEL_INGEST_TOKEN` header.

 ## Notes

 - If `claude_code.api_request` events are present, token totals use them.
 - If API request events are missing, totals fall back to `claude_code.token.usage` metric events.
 - Prompt text only appears when `OTEL_LOG_USER_PROMPTS=1` is set.
-- Requests without a valid `Authorization: Bearer` header are rejected with 401.
+- Requests without a valid `OTEL_INGEST_TOKEN` header are rejected with 401.